petter-a/ai-ht24-project/README.md

 | 2024-10-22 | ZTS    | 189.509995 | 189.509995 | 189.820007 | 187.220001 | 188.410004 | 1441900.0 |
 | 2024-10-23 | ZTS    | 188.990005 | 188.990005 | 189.979996 | 187.559998 | 189.399994 | 1339482.0 |

-To additional helper datasets are used to supply detailed companyinformation (not visualized here) and index pricing history.
+Two additional auxiliary datasets are used to provide detailed company information (not visualized here) and index pricing history.

 | Date       | S&P500  |
 | ---------- | ------- |